 In this DIY wire Picture holder or noteholder tutorial, you will learn to make this beautiful piece of decor that can be very useful to keep your desk neat and organized.

-I never had to use sticky notes or noteholders but as life is getting busy and busy every day; now I feel the importance of writing down notes every now and then just to make sure that I don’t miss out anything important.
+I never had to use sticky notes or noteholders but I often put my photos and pictures on wire holders.
+Plus, life is getting busy and busy every day; now I feel the importance of writing down notes every now and then just to make sure that I don’t miss out on anything important.

-If you try out this project you might end up having some concrete-mix left ; ) in that case, you might want to check out another DIY concerte project – DIY Concrete Planters.
+If you try out this project you might end up having some concrete-mix left ; ) in that case, you might want to check out another DIY concrete project – DIY Concrete Planters.

 - Toilet tissue roll

 - Cardstock paper